Implementing Ongoing WMS in your warehouse

 Hardware

-Since the delivery time sometimes can be long for hardware, we urge you to investigate this before starting your project.
-You will need printers, mobile devices, PC and Wi-Fi.
+Since the delivery time can sometimes be long for hardware, we urge you to investigate this before starting your project.
+You will need printers, mobile devices, PCs and Wi-Fi.
 Think about the station you would like to have for the different steps in your process.
 If you do eCommerce, each section below digs deeper into each type of hardware.

 Checklist: